Jennifer Kale: Weirdworld

 An alternate version of Jennifer Kale appears in the Secret Wars storyline.
 She is from Earth-11234 and resides on the Battleworld domain of Weirdworld.
 She is the Queen of the Man-Things that reside in the Forest of the Man-Things.
 After a brief conversation with the two warriors, the Swamp Queen forced Arkon and Skull the Slayer to face their fears in order to survive it and become her allies against le Fay.
 However, only Skull the Slayer accepted the offer to become her ally while Arkon continued to look for his kingdom of Polemachus.
 Arkon eventually joined up with the Swamp Queen's forces which now include a resurrected Crystar, Warbow, an army of Eyemazons, an army of Hawksqutaches, an army of Man-Wolves, and an army of Savage Elves.
 Both the Swamp Queen's forces and the forces of Morgan le Fay fought each other.
 When Battleworld fell apart, neither side was victorious and Weirdworld appeared on Earth-616 in the Bermuda Triangle.

 During an incident in Weirdworld that destroyed the normal flow of time, a common occurrence on Weirdworld, the Swamp Queen had a romance with Deadpool that lasted for years.
 Deadpool threw this relationship away to kill a target that was hiding on Weirdworld.

 In other media

 Television

-Jennifer Kale appears in the Disney+ / Marvel Cinematic Universe miniseries Agatha All Along, portrayed by Sasheer Zamata.
+Jennifer Kale appears in Agatha All Along, portrayed by Sasheer Zamata.
 This version is a witch specializing in potions who, after suffering a magical block, cannot use her powers.
 She is also a beauty guru, social media influencer and owner of Kale Kare, a cosmetics establishment which has been involved in multiple lawsuits for damage to health.
-Kale had her powers bound by Agatha Harkness, though she believed a doctor was to blame.
-Over a century later, in 2026, Kale was approached by Harkness to join her coven to walk the Witches' Road.
-Hoping to regain her powers, Kale accepted.
-Enduring a series of harrowing trials, Kale soon learned the mysterious teenager accompying them was Billy Maximoff, son of Scarlet Witch.
-As they approached the end of the road, Kale was left as one of the only survivors.
-In the last trial, she learned that it was Harkness who bound her.
-Infuriated, Kale freed herself by renouncing Harkness and thus regaining her powers.
-Exiting the Road and emerging in Westview, Kale flew away.
+In 2026, Kale is approached by Agatha Harkness to join her coven to walk the Witches' Road.
+During the last trial, Kale learns that Harkness had bound her and regains her powers after renouncing Harkness.